rethinkdb/rethinkdb-rs/8-architecture/2-1-5-performance-report.md

 * We were fortunate enough to receive free credits from Rackspace to perform the majority of these tests and are very grateful for their contributions to open source software.
 All of [Rackspace’s OnMetal offerings can be found here](https://www.rackspace.com/cloud/servers/onmetal).
 * We’d love to answer any questions you have about these tests.
 Come join us at [http://slack.rethinkdb.com](http://slack.rethinkdb.com) and feel free to ask more specific questions we don’t answer here by pinging @danielmewes or @dalanmiller.
 * Recently, the team behind BigchainDB – a scalable blockchain database built on top of RethinkDB – has benchmarked RethinkDB on a 32-server cluster running on Amazon's EC2.
 They measured throughput of more than a million writes per second.
 Their conclusion: "There is linear scaling in write performance with the number of nodes."
 The full report is available at [https://www.bigchaindb.com/whitepaper/](https://www.bigchaindb.com/whitepaper/)
-* We also recently employed Kyle Kingsbury, known to the Internet as [@aphyr](https://twitter.com/aphyr), as an independent researcher to evaluate RethinkDB.
+* We also recently contracted Kyle Kingsbury, known to the Internet as [@aphyr](https://twitter.com/aphyr), as an independent researcher to evaluate RethinkDB.
 He wrote [a pair of blog posts](https://aphyr.com/tags/RethinkDB) on how he tested and confirmed RethinkDB clustering and consistency guarantees.